christofs/sentlens/README.md

 ![](https://raw.githubusercontent.com/christofs/sentlens/main/results/Gutenberg_sample5/avgsentlens%2Bregression.png)

-The largest and probably the most reliable sample is sample 2 from the Gutenberg Corpus, with 1000 works of fiction from the period 1840–1920.
-The regression line appears to indicate an evolution towards shorter sentences, from about 25 words per sentence in 1860 to about 20 words per sentence in 1915.
+The largest and probably the most reliable sample is sample 5 from the Gutenberg Corpus, with 1020 works of fiction from the period 1800–1950.
+The regression line appears to indicate an evolution towards shorter sentences, from about 25 words per sentence in 1860 to just below 20 words per sentence in 1920, as the period with the most reliable data.
 See, however, the various tests described below.
-And, there are some caveats with regard to dating of texts.
+And, there remain some caveats with regard to dating of texts.

 # Data